Daniel-Mietchen/datascience/Wuhan-virus-outbreak-2019.md

 # About

-This file tracks information related to the viral outbreak in Wuhan, China, in 2019-2020, with an eye on data-related matters, especially data sharing or the lack of it.
+This file tracks information related to the COVID-19 viral outbreak that started in Wuhan, China, in late 2019.
+The notes are being collected with with an eye on data-related matters, especially data sharing or the lack of it.

 # Community portals